ScreeNing, brief intervention & referral to treatment

 VPMS is a highly effective tool to reduce drug abuse and diversion.
 VPMS collects, monitors and analyzes electronically transmitted prescribing and dispensing data submitted by pharmacies and dispensing practitioners.
 This information is used to support and coordinate clinical care and substance abuse prevention.
 It can also help us to understand the patterns of controlled substance prescribing and dispensing in Vermont.
 VPMS now has data-sharing agreements with New York, Massachusetts, Connecticut and New Hampshire.
 Find out more and log into VPMS

 chronic pain management

-A new rule, which goes into effect July 1, 2017, will for the first time ever give guidance to prescribers and set legal limits on the dosage and number of opioid painkillers that may be prescribed.
+A new rule, which went into effect July 1, 2017, for the first time ever gave guidance to prescribers and set legal limits on the dosage and number of opioid painkillers that may be prescribed.
 In drafting the rule, the Health Department hosted 19 meetings and conference calls with a range of providers and stakeholders, including physicians, pharmacists and dentists from around the state and around the country.Read the new rule – Rule Governing the Prescribing of Opioids for Pain